statichunt/geeky-hugo/exampleSite/content/blog/ways-to-make-money.md

 ### 3. Affiliate Marketing

 Affiliate marketing is one of the most explosive opportunities on the web.
-By promoting products or services, affiliates earn commissions for every sale through their referrals.
+This gives associate marketers the opportunity to generate income through referrals.
+This can be achieved by promoting products or services, affiliates earn commissions for every sale through their referrals.
 The key to success lies in mastering the [basics of affiliate marketing](/blog/affiliate-marketing-fundamentals/).
 Blogs, websites, and social media are excellent platforms to engage audiences and boost sales.

 ### 4. Start a Blog